gianni-rosato/svt-av1-psy/Docs/Appendix-Alt-Refs.md

 #### Step 4: Block-based motion estimation and compensation

-For each block and each adjacent picture, hierarchical block-based motion estimation (unilateral prediction) is performed.
+For each block and each adjacent picture, hierarchical block-based motion estimation (unidirectional prediction) is performed.
 A similar version of the open-loop Hierarchical Motion Estimation (HME), performed in subsequent steps in the encoding process, is applied.
 The ME motion estimation produces ¼-pel precision motion-vectors on blocks from 64x64